reboottime/Agentic-AI/openai-custom-gpts/README.md

 ## Discoveries

 - How context engineering
-- How to get around the guardrails
+- H [ ] Combating Ambiguity in Userow to get around the guardrails
 - [persona architecture](./persona-architecture.md)